 Why Do I Make Plarn?

-There are so many reasons, I love to make plarn and it’s one of my favorite upcycling projects.
+There are so many reasons, I love to reuse plastic bags to make plarn and it’s one of my favorite upcycling projects.
 I have mentioned it quite a few times in various posts, so today I’m actually going to show to make plarn.

-I also think crocheting with plarn is important for environmental reasons.
+I also think reusing plastic bags to crochet with plarn is important for environmental reasons.
 Every year, Americans reportedly throw away 100 billion plastic grocery bags.
 The average American family takes home almost 1,500 plastic shopping bags a year.
 These bags are considered the American flag because they are found everywhere, wreaking havoc on plant and animal life.
 The local landfill pays a hefty fee to keep them cleaned up around the landfill.
 Of the bags that make it to the recycling programs, only 1 percent are recycled.
 They often clog the machine because they are so light weight.

 Also, we make plarn often as a family activity- our whole family gets together for a ‘plarn making factory’.
 Crocheting plarn is a win-win-win.
 It’s a win for the environment, it’s a win for you because it’s free and it’s a win for who ever you create the project for.